Failing at Meditation

 I needed to hear (read?) these things to overcome the frustration level I’d reached with my own efforts.

 This book is primarily a 28-day program for starting a meditation practice and I highly recommend it to anyone who is interested in getting started in meditation or improving their current practice.
-It’s currently on sale on Amazon for $1.99 (Kindle) which is a price you honestly can’t beat.

 This book is a very quick read and worth every minute.
 Dan Harris is an American news anchor for ABC News.
 In 2004, Harris had a panic attack during a live broadcast of Nightline.
 Here’s a clip of Harris describing this moment: